chain-notes-brussels/chain-notes-snap/README.md

   <a href="https://chain-notes.vercel.app/">Website</a>
 </h4>

 🫰 Always falling for rugs and scams?
 Afraid to claim airdrops because you're unsure if the contract is safe?
 Chain Notes provides context about a contract, before a transaction.
 The context can show if a contract is malicious or safe, or provide other insightful information.
 What is shown is based on notes that are linked to an address, and voted on by the community.
-The voting logic is inspired on Twitter/X's implementation of Community Notes and [Vitalik's blog post](https://vitalik.eth.limo/general/2023/08/16/communitynotes.html).
+The voting logic is a slightly simplified version on Twitter/X's voting algorithm of Community Notes and we used [Vitalik's blog post](https://vitalik.eth.limo/general/2023/08/16/communitynotes.html) for guidance.
+We have set the contract up in such a way so that we can easily implement the full algorithm with some offchain computing when we continue after the hackathon.

-⚙️ Built using NextJS, Foundry, Metamask Snap, WorldCoin and The Graph.
+⚙️ Built using NextJS, Foundry, Metamask Snap, World ID and Filecoin/IPFS.

 - ✅ **User friendly UX**: Our Metamask Snap shows the most useful note/context before the user approves a transaction, to ensure the user does not interact with any malicious contracts.
 - 🧱 **Sybil resistant**: Using Worldcoin WorldID ensures that every person can only vote once on a note.